azyablov/dot/README.md

 ```
 ### DNS messsages and connection handling

-At the first glance we it looks like pipelining of DNS messages from clear text client toward TLS based one,
+At the first glance it looks like pipelining of DNS messages from clear text client toward TLS based one,
-but in order to manage application scalability have to consider parsing the following attributes:
+but in order to manage application scalability we have to consider the following DNS message attributes:
 - Two-octet message length
 - Two-octet ID field in DNS message header